 Here’s my tip: Read my site.

-6a.
-“I want to try acting but I’m afraid my parents or family won’t approve.
+6. “I want to be a voice actor but I’m afraid my parents or family won’t approve.
 What should I do?”

-Look, it’s not like you’re signing up with Air Force if you audition for a play or perform open mic night or stand up– you’re just trying something for fun to see where it leads you.
-Just think of it like you are trying karate or tennis.
+Look, it’s not like you’re signing up with the Marines if you audition for a play or perform open mic night or stand up, or take an Intro to Voice Acting Zoom class– you’re just trying something for fun to see where it leads you.
+It’s short term and not that big a deal.
+Just think of it like you are trying out karate or tennis.
 It’s merely a new activity that you’re curious to try.
 What’s the harm of that?
-It’s not really that big a deal.

-If your parents don’t like performing for some reason, or if they think the arts are a waste of time (yikes!), frame your interest as merely trying something new for fun- like a hobby or a sport.
-This isn’t a career choice!
+If your parents don’t like performing for some reason, or if they think the arts are a waste of time (yikes!), frame your interest as merely exploring something new for fun, self-enrichment- like a hobby or a sport you’re curious about.
+This isn’t committing to a career choice!

 A parent’s lack of enthusiasm for acting as a career choice is understandable from a sheer financial/statistical standpoint.
 Most actors never earn a living doing what they love and it remains a hobby at best.
-But for those suited to it, it can be a fun career.
+For those lucky few suited to it, it can be a fun career.

 But career concerns are for much later!
-For a beginner, it’s only about the fun of it.
+For a beginner, it’s only about the fun of exploring something new.

-For now, talk about your interest in acting (or voice acting) as a hobby or past time and it may be easier to get the parents to sign off on dipping your toe in.
+For now, if you frame your interest in acting (or voice acting) as a hobby or past time and it may be easier to get the parents to sign off on supporting you dipping your toe in.

 7. “I have some good [ability/experience] and really want to do v.o.
 Do I have a shot?”

-First, off, if you are already acting/performing/creating, you are doing this.
-As far as whether your success so far is any indication of you “having a shot at voice acting” I’ve no idea, but it’s not a helpful question, really.
-If anything, the question might be “Am I becoming a better actor, an able live performer, a versatile and confident creator? and “Where do I want to go with this?”
+First, off, if you are already acting/performing/creating in any capacity, you are doing this.
+As far as whether your success so far is any indication of you “having a shot at professional voice acting” I’ve no idea, but it’s not a helpful question, really.
+If anything, the question might be “Am I becoming a better voice actor, a more able live performer, a versatile and confident creator?”
+Also: “What am I doing to get steadily better that this?”